clearFrost/Exertrack/README.md

 ## Notes

 This project helped me grasp an understanding of fragments and how fast and lightweight they are.
 When implementing it I noticed it was worth using fragments as it is not too difficult to implement while being extremely faster than creating a new activity.
 Certain parts of an app I could see could function better as a fragment.
+SQLite helped me make the app persistent throught the use of sql commands implemented into buttons, along with creating a local database to storage the information into.
 ## License

     Copyright [2023] [Jason Kang]